Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 (Pronunciation guide)

-Ok the confession of love in japan is absolutely vital for any relationship to start in Japan.
+Ok the confession of love in Japan is absolutely vital for any relationship to start in Japan.
 Basically you have to go up to someone and say “I love you!” in the most awkward way you can.
 No I’m kidding, this act is actually not weird at all unlike it would be in English, and is pretty much the norm.

 ……